AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/asset-selector.md

 You can use properties such as `imsScope` or `imsClientID` to retrieve `imsToken` automatically.
 You can use SUSI (Sign Up Sign In) flow and IMS properties.
 Also, you can obtain your own imsToken and pass it to Asset Selector by integrating within [!DNL Adobe] application on Unified Shell or if you already have an imsToken obtained via other methods (for example, using technical account).
 Accessing [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository without defining IMS properties (For example, `imsScope` and `imsClientID`) is referred to as a non-SUSI flow.
 -->

-Definisci i prerequisiti nella `index.html` file o un file simile all’interno dell’implementazione dell’applicazione per definire i dettagli di autenticazione per accedere al [!DNL Experience Manager Assets] come [!DNL Cloud Service] archivio.
+Definire i prerequisiti in `index.html` o un file simile nell’implementazione dell’applicazione per definire i dettagli di autenticazione per accedere al [!DNL Experience Manager Assets] as a [!DNL Cloud Service] archivio.
 I prerequisiti includono:
-* imsOrg
+* organizzazione ims
 * imsToken
 * apikey